Oscarlee0/OscarObetta/README.md

 </ul>

 - 📫 How to reach me: <a href='obetta.oscar11@gmail.com'>Email</a>  <a href='https://www.linkedin.com/in/oscarobetta/'>LinkedIn</a>
-- 🌱 I’m currently learning ReactJs and Tailwind
+- 🌱 I’m currently learning Django and Tailwind
-- 👯 I’m looking to collaborate with blockchain developers
+- 👯 I’m looking to collaborate with other web developers

 <!---